Molotov Solution: History

-Both the split album with War from a Harlots Mouth and the self-titled album, were released on Twelve Gauge Records in 2006.
-Later in 2008, the entire line-up except for guitarist Robbie Pina and bassist Kevin Oakley left the band for unstated reasons.
-This resulted in a change of musical style, along with a different vocal style by new vocalist, Nick Arthur.
+The split album with War from a Harlots Mouth and the self-titled album were released on Twelve Gauge Records in 2006.
+Later in 2008, the line-up except for guitarist Robbie Pina and bassist Kevin Oakley left the band for unstated reasons.
+This resulted in a change in musical direction and a different vocal style by new vocalist Nick Arthur.

-On December 10, 2008, Molotov Solution signed to Metal Blade and a new full-length album titled The Harbinger, recorded by Kelly Cairns, Daniel Castleman, and Tim Lambesis in his personal studio, was released on June 9, 2009.
+On December 10, 2008, Molotov Solution signed to Metal Blade and a full-length album, The Harbinger, recorded by Kelly Cairns, Daniel Castleman, and Tim Lambesis in his personal studio, was released on June 9, 2009.

-By Spring 2010, Colisen, Oakley, and Johnson had left the band for their own reasons, but on good terms.
-Molotov Solution continued touring through 2010.
-Arthur and Pina picked up the pieces and found a few fill in member for a summer headlining tour and on the No Time to Bleed tour in October, headlined by Suicide Silence.
+By Spring 2010, Colisen, Oakley, and Johnson had left the band for personal reasons but on good terms.
+Molotov Solution toured through 2010.
+Arthur and Pina found a few fill-in members for a summer headlining tour and on the No Time to Bleed tour in October, headlined by Suicide Silence.

 On December 8, 2010, it was announced that Molotov Solution signed with BlkHeart Group.
-The band also announced a few member changes to the lineup.
-The band released their third full-length album entitled Insurrection on October 25.
+The band announced a few lineup changes.
+The band released their third full-length album, Insurrection, on October 25.

-On January 5, 2012, it was announced that founding member/guitarist Robbie Pina had left the band and Cody Jarvis would serve as his temporary replacement.
-Jarvis had previously filled on for Pina while he was on a "personal" break from the band on the Age of Hell Tour co-headlined by Chimaira and Unearth.
+On January 5, 2012, it was announced that founding member/guitarist Robbie Pina had left the band and Cody Jarvis would be his temporary replacement.
+Jarvis had filled in for Pina while he was on a "personal" break from the band on the Age of Hell Tour co-headlined by Chimaira and Unearth.

-On June 13, 2012, vocalist Nick Arthur revealed that the band would be taking an indefinite hiatus.
-The band would reform in July 2013.
+On June 13, 2012, vocalist Nick Arthur revealed that the band would take an indefinite hiatus.
+The band reformed in July 2013.

-In December 2015, it was announced that Nick Arthur would be touring with Australian band Thy Art Is Murder following the departure of vocalist CJ McMahon.
+In December 2015, it was announced that Nick Arthur would tour with Australian band Thy Art Is Murder following vocalist CJ McMahon's departure.

-On November 25, 2021, the band announced that the album Insurrection has been remastered, including the track "The Infernal Machine", a song that was never released digitally.
+On November 25, 2021, the band announced that the album Insurrection had been remastered, including the track "The Infernal Machine", a song that was never released digitally.

-On November 1, 2024, the band released a single titled "Devour The Children", their first new song in 13 years.
-The band would then release three more singles, "Mortis Imperium" was released on November 22, 2024.
+On November 1, 2024, the band released the single "Devour The Children", their first new song in 13 years.
+The band released three more singles.
+"Mortis Imperium" was released on November 22, 2024.
 "The Golden Tower" was released on December 13, 2024.
 "Necessary Evil" was released on February 28, 2025.
-These four singles would later appear on the band's EP titled Void, which was produced by Fit for an Autopsy guitarist Will Putney and was released on March 21, 2025.
+These four singles later appeared on the band's EP Void, produced by Fit for an Autopsy guitarist Will Putney and released on March 21, 2025.